 There are a lot of articles and blog posts on the internet about motherhood, right?
 There is plenty written about the stress of parenting, about the different styles of parenting (Helicopter versus Free Range versus whatever else they’ve come up with this week), and about how to manage stress, time and picky eaters.
 But how about happiness?
-How about ways to be a happier mom?
+How about how to be a happier mom?
+That’s important, too, right?

 You can’t be a perfect parent.
 You aren’t perfect (I know, newsflash!) and neither are your kids.
 Embrace the notion of “good enough” because sometimes, good enough is the best you can aim for…you know what I mean.
 We all have those days.